Powered by the wind and sun.

 In 2002, Phase 1 was completed of an active solar heated straw bale greenhouse, added to provide year-round cultivation of papayas and other tropical plants.
 On May, 2003, a 10kW Bergey wind turbine was completed to generate electricity for the homestead.
 A 680-watt photovoltaic (PV) system replaced a 480-Watt PV system, used to generate electricity from sunlight for use on the farm.

-The farm and B&B is powered by 100 percent renewable energy and serves as an educational site for fossil-fuel free and "climate neutral" -- or carbon-neutral -- living, addressing affordable climate change and global warming solutions today, not someday in the future.
+The farm and B&B is powered by 100 percent renewable energy and serves as an educational site for a "carbon negative business" -- addressing affordable climate change/global warming solutions today, not someday in the future.

 Inn Serendipity Bed & Breakfast was recognized by Natural Home magazine (Jan/Feb.
 2005) as one of the "Top 10 Eco-destinations in North America," selected by the U.S. Environmental Protection Agency (EPA) as one of 13 national ENERGY STAR Small Business Network Award recipients for 2004, designated a "5 Green Stars" eco-hotel by Eco Hotels of the World, and certified by Travel Green Wisconsin and Green Routes.
 The Inn is also featured as a "Platinum" Green Leader for Trip Advisor, "demonstration home" for Real Goods, "Gold" level Green America Business, and a "best practice" (download as a 5MB PDF file) with the Renewable Energy in Tourism Initiative.